IanShepard/VisitorCollectionTool/Documentation/User.md

 ## Create a new event

 Initially, there are no events available.

-To create an event, go to the Manager Dashboard page titled Events.
+Step 1) Go to the Manager Dashboard page titled Events.

-Step 1) Click Add New Event at the top of the page.
+Step 2) Click Add New Event at the top of the page.

-Step 2) Fill in the appropriate fields for the event.
+Step 3) Fill in the appropriate fields for the event.
 You may leave the Description field blank.
 Be sure that you follow the date format of YYYY-MM-DD where Y is for years, M is for month, and D is for day.
 You must use both digits for the month and day.
 E.g. if you want to have an event for February 4, 2020 then enter "2020-02-04".

-Step 3) Click save.
+Step 4) Click save.
 The event will appear at the bottom of the list.

 ## Add attendees for an event

+Initally there are no attendees for an event

-Step 1) To add an attendee for an event, go to the Manager Dashboard page titled Events.
+Step 1) Go to the Manager Dashboard page titled Events.

 Step 2) Click on the name of the event that you want to add an attendee to.

 Step 3) Then click on the Add Attendee button on the top of the page.

-Fill in the appropriate fields for the attendee.
+Step 4) Fill in the appropriate fields for the attendee.
 All fields are required.

 Step 4) Click save.
 The new attendee will appear at the bottom of the list.